anokic/ryzen-hackintosh/README.md

 **You CAN NOT use SMBIOS from this repository, it MUST be unique for every macOS installation**

 ## Dual monitor / External monitor / Multi Monitor setup issues
 I have came upon a sudden and a restless problem.
 I have two monitors LG and Philips.
 When my computer boots up inside 'Login Menu' first monitor whole screen starts blinking.
 The second monitor is offline sometimes even he blinks.
 I have resolved the issue by installing [**RDM**](https://github.com/avibrazil/RDM)
+Then tinkering with both displays resolution and refresh rate.
+After two days the problem was over and the solution proved to be easier then i previously thought.

 To switch to another patch search for `mtrr_update_action` in `config.plist`.
 Then set `Enabled` to `true` for patch which you want to use.
 Remember to set `Enabled` to `false` for second PAT patch.
 Don't try to use them both at the same time, it won't work.